M4K4TT4CK/Holibuddy_Android_App/README.md

-# D308 Mobile Application Development Android
+# HoliBuddy Vacation Builder App
 ## Purpose
 The purpose of the vacation scheduler application is to provide a comprehensive and user-friendly tool for travelers to efficiently plan and manage their vacations and